DG Canum Venaticorum

 DG Canum Venaticorum is a variable binary star system in the northern constellation of Canes Venatici.
 As of 2009, the pair have an angular separation of 0.20″ along a position angle of 285°, which corresponds to a physical separation of around 3.6 AU.
 With an apparent visual magnitude of 12.02, the pair are much too faint to be seen with the naked eye.
-Parallax measurements place the system at a distance of roughly 59 light years from the Earth.
+Parallax measurements place the system at a distance of roughly 59 light years (18.0 parsecs) from the Earth.

 The stellar classification of the primary component is M4.0Ve, indicating it is a red dwarf with emission lines present.
 It is considered a very young system with an estimated age of just 30 million years and a higher metallicity than the Sun.
 One of the components is rotating rapidly, with a projected rotational velocity of 50 km/s.

 In 1999, Russell M. Robb et al. discovered that the star, then called GSC 2003_139, is a variable star, exhibiting both periodic and flare brightness variations.
 Therefore, at least one of the members of this system is a type of variable known as a flare star, which means it undergoes brief increases in brightness at random intervals.
 It was given its variable star designation, DG Canum Venaticorum, in 2001.
 On April 23, 2014, a gamma-ray superflare event was observed by the Swift satellite coming from the position of this system.
 It may have been perhaps the most luminous such events ever observed coming from a red dwarf star.
 A secondary radio flare was observed a day later.